kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 In this lab, you have:

 - Created a Mailbox Permission Alert.

-# Proceed to Lab 6 - Exercise 3
+- Validated the Mailbox Permission Alert.

+## Proceed to the next exercise.